Avalanche (character): Unknown

-A somehow-repowered Mesmero brainwashed the unknown Avalanche into joining his Brotherhood of Mutants which was secretly funded by anti-mutant activist Lydia Nance.
-Avalanche's first mission with the Brotherhood of Mutants was to kidnap Mayor Bill de Blaso and held him hostage.
-The X-Men arrived and defeated the Brotherhood of Mutants who are then arrested by the arriving S.H.I.E.L.D.
-Agents.
+A second, unnamed version of Avalanche is brainwashed by Mesmero and forced to join the Brotherhood of Mutants, which is secretly funded by anti-mutant activist Lydia Nance.
+Avalanche's first mission with the Brotherhood of Mutants is to kidnap Bill de Blasio, mayor of New York City.
+The X-Men arrive and defeat the Brotherhood of Mutants, who are arrested by arriving S.H.I.E.L.D. agents.

-As Lydia Nance still had a use for the Brotherhood of Mutants, she orchestrated Mesmero's escape from the Box.
-Mesmero once again lured Avalanche and the second Pyro into helping him out again.
-They were to attack a yacht that was owned by the Heritage Initiative at the time of its fundraiser.
-They group fought the X-Men alongside the NYPD.
-The Brotherhood of Mutants managed to get away and fall back to their base.
-When Mesmero states that the Brotherhood of Mutants are still under Lydia Nance's paycheck, Pyro takes his leave since he did not want to work for an anti-mutant activist.
-Avalanche then demanded from Mesmero to get Pyro's cut.
+Avalanche and Pyro attack a yacht owned by the Heritage Initiative during a fundraiser.
+The two battle the X-Men before escaping.
+When Mesmero states that the Brotherhood of Mutants are still under Lydia Nance's paycheck, Pyro leaves the Brotherhood.
+He has learned of Nance's anti-mutant views and no longer wants to work for her.
+Avalanche then demands to get Pyro's cut.

-Avalanche joins another new Brotherhood of Mutants, this time led by Magneto's clone Joseph.
+Avalanche joins another new Brotherhood of Mutants, led by Magneto's clone Joseph.
 During a battle with the X-Men, Avalanche mocks Magik, prompting her to stab him in the heart with her soulsword.
 Avalanche survives this encounter and later joins S.W.O.R.D. as an agent.